Riyiike/Recipe-App-React/README.md

-# Simple-Planner_App
+# Recipe-App-React
-This is a simple To-do app built with React using hooks
+This is a simple Recipe app built with React using hooks